SlimIO/Agent/README.md

 $ npm install --production # dont forgot to install the Node.js dependencies of that addon...
 ```

-Get back at the root of the project and edit `agent.json` to add your addon.
+Get back at the root of the project and edit the agent configuration to add your addon.
 If there is no configuration yet, think to create the root structure with the `addons` key.
 ```json
 {
     "addons": {